Established in 1979, Alpine Insulation Ltd. is the only full service insulation company on Vancouver Island. View our services

 The Third Party Warranty That Covers Our Work

-All licensed CUFCA contractors must meet the installation requirements of the CAN/ULC S705.2 Installation Standard and all the installation requirements of the manufacturer.
-All manufacturers listed on the CUFCA web site provide a comprehensive Quality Assurance Program which customers can contact if they have any questions or problems.
+All licensed Caliber contractors must meet the installation requirements of the CAN/ULC S705.2 Installation Standard and all the installation requirements of the manufacturer.
+All manufacturers listed on the Caliber web site provide a comprehensive Quality Assurance Program which customers can contact if they have any questions or problems.
 The Quality Assurance Program acts as a conciliator to resolve all issues.
 The Quality Assurance Program investigates any complaints and conducts inspections.
 If there are any deficiencies from the Standard, the contractor must correct the deficiencies and if they are unwilling or unable to do so, the 3rd party warranty provided under the Quality Assurance Program will correct the problem up to the limits set by the Program.

 (click to see warranty terms and conditions)